jackfoxy/urQL/docs/ref-ch03-query.md

 Do not use `ORDER BY` in Common Table Experessions (CTE, WITH clause) or in any query manipulated by set operators prior to the last of the queries, except when `TOP` or `BOTTOM` is specified.

-Set operators `UNION`, etc. apply the previous result set to the next query result unless otherwise qualified by brackets `{ ... }`.
+Collection operators `UNION`, etc. apply the previous result collection to the next query result unless otherwise qualified by brackets `{ ... }`.

 `AS OF` defaults to `NOW`
 `AS OF <inline-scalar>` Scalar function written inline that returns `<timestamp>`.